-Other tricks and behaviours can be instilled in the same manner, so you can clearly see how crucial the role of a mouth-watering snack is for dog training.
+Other tricks and behaviors can be instilled in the same manner, so you can see how crucial the role of a mouth-watering snack is for dog training.

 The Bloodhound will respond well to such training, especially since it is instinctively a hunting dog that knows how to get its prey.

-The tracking instincts are also strong within the Bloodhound, so using its favorite treats to lure it towards a certain kind of behaviour will be quite effective.
+The tracking instincts are also strong within the Bloodhound, so using its favorite treats to lure it towards a certain kind of behavior will be quite effective.

 These treats should be different from the regular foods that you usually feed your dog.

-This is how your pet will get the incentive to perceive them as rewards for particular kinds of behaviours.
+This is how your pet will get the incentive to perceive them as rewards for particular kinds of behaviors.